- Australia has a few popular cashback websites including Kickback, Cash Rewards and ShopBack.

 Remember to get cashback before purchasing

 One of the biggest issues once you sign up on a cashback website is to remember to visit it before you make an online purchase.
-Both Shopback and Cash Rewards have solved this dilemma by creating a downloadable notifier, which pops up when you visit an eCommerce store that is a cashback store.
+Most cashback websites have solved this dilemma by creating a downloadable notifier, which pops up when you visit an eCommerce store that is a cashback store.

 This comes in really handy, as there are now over 1,200 retailers that you can earn cashback from.
 Some of the larger online retailers include Amazon, Dan Murphys, The Iconic and Woolworths.